The Bankrate promise

-While American Express has long been known for offering charge cards that require you to pay your balance in full each month, the card issuer and network broadened its offerings over the last decade.
-Amex now offers an array of standard rewards credit cards that let you carry a balance from one month to the next, and many of its cards come with a Pay Over Time feature that lets you spread payments out over a timeline you prefer.
+While American Express has long been known for offering charge cards that require you to pay your balance in full each month, the card issuer and network has broadened its offerings over the last decade.
+Amex now offers an array of standard rewards credit cards that let you carry a balance from month to month, and many of its cards come with Pay It Plan It and Pay Over Time features that let you pay off small purchases or spread payments out over a timeline you prefer.

 How to do a balance transfer with American Express

-If your goal is simplifying your finances or consolidating debt at 0 percent APR, here are the steps you should take when transferring a balance to an American Express credit card.
+Here are the steps you should take when transferring a balance to an American Express credit card:

-Compare balance transfer credit cards from Amex until you find the option that might work best for your needs.
-Keep in mind that some balance transfer credit cards offer 0 percent APRs for a longer timeline, whereas others might offer better rewards categories or the cardholder perks you prefer.
+Compare balance transfer cards from Amex until you find the option that might work best for your needs.
+Keep in mind that some balance transfer cards offer a longer 0 percent intro APR period and fewer rewards, whereas others might offer better rewards or perks and a shorter 0 percent intro APR period.
 Also, be sure to compare balance transfer cards based on the fees they charge, including annual fees.

 If you don’t want to take these steps online, you can also call American Express customer service using the number on the back of your credit card.
 In this case, the customer service agent will determine your eligibility for a balance transfer.
-They will also request the same information on your other credit card, including your account number, how much debt you want to transfer and other details.
+They will also request the same information mentioned above, such as your other credit card issuer, your account number and how much debt you want to transfer.

 - Check your old account(s) frequently until they show a zero balance.

-- Don’t stop making payments on your old account(s) until you see a zero balance.
+- Keep making payments on your old account(s) until you see a zero balance.

-- Check to make sure the entire amount of your transfer is moved to your new Amex card.
+- Check that the entire amount of your transfer is moved to your new Amex card.

-- While you can close your old credit card accounts if you prefer, many people keep old accounts open in order to increase the average length of their credit history and boost their scores.
+You may be tempted to close your old credit card account after your transfer is completed.
+However, it’s worth noting that many people keep old accounts open to increase the average length of their credit history and boost their credit scores.